Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 Emergency Repairs Establish a separate protocol for emergencies that may fall outside warranty scope

 Including these details in your lease prevents disputes and sets clear expectations.
-For context on how warranty terms work at time of purchase, this guide on home warranties when buying a house covers coverage start dates and waiting periods in detail.
+For context on how warranty terms work at time of purchase, this guide on home warranty plan options covers coverage start dates and waiting periods in detail.

 Smart Savings Made Simple!